pandas-pd/fastapi_project_0/README.md

 ## To be implemented
 - REST API
-    - Technical Skills (Programming languaes)
+    - Technical Skills (Programming languaes and libs)
     - Project Backlog with GitHub link
 - GUI
     - Home page about the auother (me) with technical skills
     - Prject Backlog paget